cdrischler/compphysics-summer-tutorials/README.md

-# Computational Physics Summer Tutorials 2024 <!-- omit from toc -->
+# Computational Physics Summer Tutorials 2025 <!-- omit from toc -->

-> [!NOTE]
-> **Student evaluation of teaching (course evaluation) surveys are now open for students for your course.** Please take a moment to participate in the evaluation process.
-Students have received a reminder email with a subject line “You have been invited to provide feedback for your courses”.
-Thank you!

 ## Table of contents <!-- omit from toc -->